 - Presentation by Dr M. Dzierzgowski, Warsaw University of Technology

 - Living on Campus: BTB’s low temperature district heating system with solar feed-in in Berlin-Adlershof

 - RELaTED project webinar organised with Covenant of Mayors Office.
 This webinar informed about EU’s heating & cooling decarbonisation policies, how the ultra-low temperature district heating concept may contribute to mainstreaming renewable energy in the heating sector and how it is being currently tested in Tartu, Estonia.

 17.-18.
 January 2019 | Berlin & Cottbus, Germany

 - Study visit to a technology park and a heat plant.

 - The World Energy Outlook of the International Energy Agency is one of the world’s most important energy market analyzes.
-Questions on the future development of international energy markets are regularly the focus of the report that is presented at the event.
+Questions on the future development of international energy markets are regularly the focus of the report that was presented at the event.